-Managing an offshore company in the current fast changing and turbulent economy is not always easy.
-Governments and their regulatory agencies want more control in what they claim to be an effort to fight fraud, corruption, money laundering and terrorism financing.
+Most offshore jurisdictions have provisions that deny tax benefits to an International Business Company (IBC) or its equivalents, trading in the country of incorporation.
+This allows the IBC without activities in the country of incorporation to utilize the efficient, flexible, and affordable infrastructure of the jurisdiction.
+Yet, managing an offshore company in the current fast changing and turbulent economy is not always easy.
+Governments and their tax departments, as well as regulatory agencies want more control in what they claim to be an effort to combat fraud, corruption, tax evasion, money laundering and terrorism financing.

 As a non-resident, ownership of an offshore company has several benefits.
 When used appropriately, the administrative and tax burden is minimized whilst following the rules in home and host states.
 Added value is found in the relative privacy of the ultimate beneficial owner of the company.
 Contrary to onshore company formation where the incorporation often triggers a range of external responsibilities, an offshore company requires payment of yearly renewal fees to keep the company in good standing.
 A company that is not in good standing is not allowed to trade and personal liability can be imposed on the beneficial owner or directors of the company.